 I was a junior at Mt.
 Orion Middle School in Anchorage, Alaska.
 I say I was because until not long ago my family was stationed at Elmendorf AFB, in Anchorage.
 Only a few weeks ago, we found out that my father was being transferred to Keesler AFB in Biloxi, Mississippi.
 I never cared for these change of station trips because I know that it normally sinks in at that time that I will soon be needing to make new friends, adjust to new surroundings and, in general, get to know my new home.
 This trip is different, however.

 We left Anchorage aboard a ferry that dropped us off at a pier in Canada.
 We then drove to Seattle to being our trip to Mississippi.
 When we arrived in Seattle my father was looking at a tourist magazine and quickly found an advertisement for the Pacific Science Center downtown near the Space Needle.
 We were all anxious to walk around, so we decided to visit, and am I glad I did.

 Just as is the case with many Centers such as this, the Pacific Science Center has a permanent collection of exhibits, then it has a schedule of rotating exhibits that change frequently.
 Among the exhibits that I enjoyed most was Professor Wellbody’s Academy of Health and Wellness, which is a 7,000 square-foot exhibit of all sorts of health-related activities.
-There are also inventions, gadgets, activities and experiences that present health as a lifelong process of a balancing weight loss diet, exercise, proper rest and hygiene.
+There are also inventions, gadgets, activities and experiences that present health as a lifelong process of a balancing weight loss ailment, exercise, proper rest and hygiene.

 Whether you’re concerned about your health or not, you will want to pay particular attention to one exhibit that is an interactive aging game, which allows you to input your lifestyle habits and you get to see your future self as a result.
 If that exhibit doesn’t make you want to take better care of yourself, nothing will.